×

 The Story

-The Forgotten Recovery: Western North Carolina and Eastern Tennessee Still Need Our Help
+BIGGER THAN ONE: Western North Carolina and Eastern Tennessee Need All Our Help

-A word from Autumn Zimmerman, EM Missions Program Director — February 2025
+A word from Autumn Zimmerman, EM Missions Program Director — Spring 2025

 Months after Hurricane Helene flooded the Southern Appalachians, the national news cameras have moved on.
 But the nightmare continues for thousands of residents in Western North Carolina and Eastern Tennessee.
 As a volunteer coordinator in the region, I've witnessed firsthand both the devastating impact of this disaster and the remarkable resilience of mountain communities.